DevOps-and-Cloud-based-Software/assignment-4/README.md

+# DevOps and Cloud Based Software
-% Software deployment and runtime adaptation (Ansible and Docker Swarm)
+## Lab 04 Software deployment and runtime adaptation (Ansible and Docker Swarm)
+University of Amsterdam

 # Introduction